 Special Festivals in Halesi Mahadev

-Lord Vishnu was the first ever devotee to pay homage to the Halesi Mahadev in the Satya Yuga, the golden age where as Balaram did in the third age called Dwapar Yuga.
-Afterwards, many kings, sages, devotees, philosophers, thinkers, hermits, abbots, ascetics and shankaracharya have been paying homage to this sacred place.
+Lord Vishnu was the first ever devotee to pay homage to the Halesi Mahadev in the Satya Yuga, the golden age whereas Balaram did in the third age called Dwapar Yuga.
+Afterward, many kings, sages, devotees, philosophers, thinkers, hermits, abbots, ascetics and Shankaracharya have been paying homage to this sacred place.

 Day 01: Arrival in Kathmandu 1350m.

 Day 03: Drive Kathmandu to Halesi Maratika cave 6/7 hrs.

 Day 04: Visit Maratika Cave (Halesi Mahadev Temple) Drive back to Kathmandu 6/7 hrs.

 Day 05: Final departure:

 - Arrival and departure transfer by private vehicle.